muellerau/nightowl/README.md

 # Nightowl

-A small, lightweight infrared timelapse camera for wildlife and plant surveillance.
+A small, lightweight infrared timelapse camera for wildlife and plant surveillance with temperature/humidity recording.
 I built this for a family member so they can observe plant growth at night and detect pests.

 ## Materials